antD97/SDPS/readme.md

 - SDPS can be used for more than just comparing DPS.
 If you want compare burst damage pay attention to the "Σ Damage" column which displays the total damage since reset has been clicked.

-- **This one is fairly important:** depending on the type of scenario you are trying to measure, in particular burst DPS.
+- **This one is fairly important** depending on the type of scenario you are trying to measure, in particular burst DPS.
 If there are multiple combat ticks that occur at the same time (e.g. Qin's Sais), Smite's combat log annoyingly won't be updated until the next combat update.
 The late timing won't mess up the DPS calculation, but this issue can make the DPS output misleading.
 The